 This first appeared in The Havok Journal on October 22, 2020.
-Big tech censorship remains an issue today.
+Big tech censorship remains an important issue today.

 “Hey, I just got put in Facebook jail!”
 Laugh it off, but Facebook is censoring your speech.
 This week, the Babylon Bee was demonetized for inciting violence using a quote from Monty Python.
-Similarly, Twitter and refused to unlock the New York Post’s Twitter account for posting a tweet about Hunter Biden’s laptop.
+Similarly, Twitter refused to unlock The New York Post’s Twitter account for posting a tweet about Hunter Biden’s laptop.
 Social media is setting the rules about what we can say and what we see on the internet.
 Wait, aren’t these social media companies trampling on my constitutional right to freedom of speech?
 The answer is no. Twitter, Facebook, YouTube, and everyone’s favorite search engine, Google can do what they want to censor what you see and what you say.

 What most people miss is that freedom of speech is a limitation on government.
 Straight from our constitution, “Congress shall make no law respecting an establishment of religion, or prohibiting the free exercise thereof; or abridging the freedom of speech, or of the press, or the right of the people peaceably to assemble, and to petition the Government for a redress of grievances.”
 Basically, the constitution ensures we can speak out against our government, the press can speak out against our government, and there is no recourse from the government for doing so.

 “What about my employer?
 Can they limit my speech?”
 Sure, your employer can terminate your employment for voicing your opinion, unless your employer is the government.
 Freedom of speech, as defined in the constitution, protects you from the government.
 It doesn’t mean that states can’t pass laws to protect your voice or that the federal government can’t pass laws to protect your freedom of speech.
 Plain and simple, there is no constitutional freedom of speech in the private sector, this includes social media.